nicolai86/ansible-rails-deployment/README.md

 #### TODO

-  - default values for *_paths
+  - notifications for finished deployments
-  - default directories